aica-technology/modulo/source/modulo_controllers/README.md

 It supports the following parameters:

 - `hardware_name` [string]: the name of the hardware interface
-- `robot_description` [string]: the string formatted content of the controller's URDF description
 - `joints` [string_array]: a vector of joint names that the controller will claim
 - `activation_timeout` [double]: the seconds to wait for valid data on state interfaces before activating
 - `input_validity_period` [double]: the maximum age of an input state before discarding it as expired